JaySinghD/DE1-SoC-Snake-Game/README.md

   Snake navigates a pixel grid with directional control via onboard buttons.

 - **Item Spawning & Interaction**
-  Randomized item generation and collision detection with the snake head.
+  Randomized item generation and collision detection with the snake head. **Purple** items increase snake speed, **red** items decrease snake speed, and **green** items return the snake speed to normal.

 - **Score Tracking & Game State Management**
   Internal counters track score, game over conditions, and reset logic.
+Score and snake head position are displayed on the 7-segment displays of the DE1-SoC FPGA board.

 - **VGA Display Output**
   Real-time rendering of the snake, items, and grid using custom VGA controller modules.